You’re likely familiar with “digital marketing strategies,” but it may be considered a term usually reserved for private schools.

 - Organic posts: Post at least once per day on all the social media channels where you’re active — and encourage faculty and members of the community to share your posts so you can expand your exposure.
 For districts, we recommend only having one social media account for the entire district, rather than one for each school within your district, to maintain better control over your message.

 - Paid ads: Paid social media ads are another option if you want to reach people on sites like Facebook.
 These ads will cost you some money, but you can carefully target your audience and use text, photos, and videos to capture their attention.
-Paid ads are important for districts who are facing enrollment challenges and need to compete.
+Paid ads are important for districts that are facing enrollment challenges and need to compete.

 For more best practices on social media, download our Complete Social Media Guide for Schools.